Tanko30/CITADEL-Summer-School-2022/README.md

 # CITADEL-Summer-School-2022
-A summer school organized by CITADEL on Artificial Intelligence
+A one week summer school held on 19-24 Sep 2022 at Koubri, Burkina Faso.
+The summer school is organized by CITADEL on Artificial Intelligence and its applications.